 Montquintin Castle

 The oldest parts of Montquintin Castle date back to the 14th century.
-It was erected by the Counts of Chiny.
-In its original state it was a square castle with circular towers at its four corners.
+It was built by the Counts of Chiny.
+Originally, it was a square fortress with circular towers at each corner.

-It is possible that the site on which it was built was also used by the Romans as a look-out post for its commanding views over the lands of Gaume, enclosed as it is by the valleys of three brooks; the Ton, the Vire and the Chiers.
-During the centuries it was repeatedly attacked and destroyed by French troops; in 1480, 1542 and 1647.
-But each time it was rebuilt.
+It’s possible that the site where it was constructed was also used by the Romans as a lookout point for its strategic views over the lands of Gaume, surrounded by the valleys of three brooks: the Ton, the Vire, and the Chiers.
+Over the centuries, it was repeatedly attacked and destroyed by French troops in 1480, 1542, and 1647, but each time it was rebuilt.

-In 1760 Jean-Nicolas de Hontheim became owner of Montquintin Castle.
-He was bishop of Trier and a well regarded member of the clergy.
-He published a book under his pseudonym Justinus Febronius and was favored by the Empress Maria Theresa and Joseph II, Holy Roman Emperor.
-He died in Montquintin Castle in 1790.
+In 1760, Jean-Nicolas de Hontheim became the owner of Montquintin Castle.
+He was the bishop of Trier and a respected member of the clergy.
+Under the pseudonym Justinus Febronius, he published a book and was favored by Empress Maria Theresa and Joseph II, Holy Roman Emperor.
+He died at Montquintin Castle in 1790.

-In 1794 Montquintin Castle was again attacked and severely damaged.
-This time by French troops under General Jourdan.
-In 1803 it was rebuilt by Jacques de Hontheim, cousin and heir of Jean-Nicolas.
-He made the castle U-shaped, with its fourth side closed by a iron gate.
-The castle suffered severe damage from fires in 1869 and 1931.
-And even in 1940 it suffered from shells from the Maginot Line.
+In 1794, the castle was once again attacked and severely damaged, this time by French forces under General Jourdan.
+In 1803, it was rebuilt by Jacques de Hontheim, a cousin and heir of Jean-Nicolas.
+He transformed the castle into a U-shape, with its fourth side closed off by an iron gate.
+The castle suffered major damage from fires in 1869 and 1931, and even in 1940, it was hit by shells from the Maginot Line.

-The castle is now a very charming ruin with only two corner towers left (the other two were torn down in 1770 and 1830).
-As far as I know the castle ruins are freely accessible.
-Although be careful because when I visited there seemed to be some ongoing archaeological excavations and consolidation works.
+Today, the castle stands as a very charming ruin, with only two corner towers remaining (the other two were demolished in 1770 and 1830).
+As far as I know, the castle ruins are open to the public.
+However, be cautious, as during my visit, there appeared to be ongoing archaeological excavations and restoration work.

 Gallery